wittler-github/A_MD_Analysis_of_Insulin/README.md

 #### Miswritten text (unseen before publishing; bear in mind it's a 269 page document with intricate details)

-- These related figures and tables show correct nomenclature and numbering just a few typos in following text:
+- These related figures show correct nomenclature and numbering just a few typos in following text:

   Method S4.2.1.1: Insulin has 25 residues in B-chain (not 26) for PDB 6HN5.